acidb/mobiscroll-docs/docs/vue/_auto-generated/eventcalendar/events.md

 ### @destroy {#event-onDestroy}

-(args: any, inst: BaseComponent) => void
+(args: any, inst: any) => void

 Triggered when the component is destroyed.

 Parameters:
- - args - The argument object passed to the handler.
+ - args - The event argument object.

- - inst - The instance of the component.
+ - inst - The component instance.

 ### @event-click {#event-onEventClick}